Very well-run riad in the Bab Doukkala area of the medina of Marrakech. Choice of Moroccan or French restaurants and lovely spa.

-This ‘riad-hotel’ delights eyes as easily as its name trips off the tongue.
-A handy medina (old town) location means souk-sourced bargains are but seconds away, and the Jemaa-el-Fna square’s but a ten-minute trot.
+This ‘riad-hotel’ delights the eye as easily as its name trips off the tongue.
+A handy medina (old town) location means souk-sourced bargains are but seconds away, and the Jemaa-el-Fna Square's but a ten-minute trot.
 And if slumber’s the name of your game, you’re really in the right place.
 The Maison itself has a central pool but, better still, also its own country club among olive groves outside the city.
-It’s reached via a free, 15-minute shuttle, and also boasts a pool.
+It’s reached via a free 15-minute shuttle, and also boasts a pool.

 A foodie hotspot, the Maison has always had gourmands gushing.
 There are two options: Le Restaurant offers Moroccan fine-dining to a backdrop of traditional Moorish music, and the spectacular Les Trois Saveurs, illuminated by teardrop-shaped lanterns, dishes up imaginative French, Moroccan and Asian cuisine on a poolside terrace.
 Cookery lessons from both are available at an additional cost.
 Make sure to hit up the Piano Bar for post-dinner drinks, too.